 Being alive means that you can steer your life in a happier direction.
 And that is a reason to be happy right now, even when it seems that your life currently sucks.

-2. Be happy for being born in a Western country
+2. Be happy for being born in a country with a good standard of living

-If you’re reading is it’s likely that you’ve been born in a Western country, which is a reason to be happy on its own.
+If you're reading this, it's likely that you've been born in a country with a good standard of living, which is a reason to be happy on its own.

 These are all things to be happy about.
 Especially when you consider that a big part of the world's population hasn't received these benefits, only because they were born in a third-world country.